noemieerin/noemieerin.github.io/_webpagesScience/english/1_research-en.md

 #### **RESEARCH INTERESTS:** ####
 I am an **evolutionary biologist** studying parasites in the context of evolutionary ecology.
 I am interested in parasites as a selective force of adaptation for both hosts and parasites themselves.
 My work cover the following **research themes**:

-Ecological Adaptation, Ecological Speciation, Local adaptation, Parasite-Mediated Selection, Host-Parasite Coevolution, Within-Host Parasite Interaction
+Host-Parasite Coevolution, Within-Host Parasite Interaction, Parasite-Mediated Selection, Ecological Adaptation, Ecological Speciation, Local adaptation

 <br/>